-Key audit matter How our audit addressed the key audit matter Accounting for the acquisition of Access Shipping LLC During 2022, the Group acquired 100% equity interest in Access Shipping LLC and its subsidiary (together referred to as "MyUS").
-The total provisional purchase consideration was AED 941 million for acquisition of identifiable net assets with fair values of AED 151 million.
-Goodwill of AED 790 million was recognised as part of the transaction - Note 37.
-The acquisition was accounted for in accordance with IFRS 3 'Business Combinations' and required management to make significant estimates as part of determining the provisional fair values of the identifiable assets acquired and liabilities assumed.
+Accounting for the acquisition of Access

+During 2022, the Group acquired 100% equity interest in Access Shipping LLC and its subsidiary (together referred to as "MyUS").

+The provisional total purchase consideration was AED 941 million for acquisition of identifiable net assets with fair values of AED 151 million.
+Goodwill of AED 790 million was recognised as part of the transaction -Note 37.

+The acquisition was accounted for in accordance with IFRS 3 'Business Combinations' and required management to make significant estimates as part of determining the of provisional fair values the identifiable assets acquired and liabilities assumed.

 We considered this to be a key audit matter given the significant estimates involved in determining the provisional fair values of the identifiable assets acquired and liabilities assumed.

+How our audit addressed the key audit matter

-Our audit procedures performed in relation to the acquisition of MyUS included: • obtaining and reviewing the Sale and Purchase Agreement and the contracts related to the acquisition; • assessing whether management's assumptions in relation to the accounting for the transaction is in accordance with the requirements of IFRS 3; • agreeing the provisional fair values of the assets and liabilities determined by management to the amounts presented in the consolidated financial statements; and, • reviewing the assumptions related to the provisional purchase price allocation, through: • assessing the accuracy of the consideration used in the provisional purchase price allocation; • evaluating, with the involvement of our internal experts, the methodologies and significant inputs used by the Group; • reviewing the identification of intangible assets in accordance with IAS 38 "Intangible Assets"; • assessing, with involvement of our internal experts, the provisional goodwill recognised by management and evaluating whether it is accounted for in accordance with the requirements of IFRS 3; and • assessing the disclosure in the consolidated financial statements relating to this matter in line with the requirements of IFRS.
+Our audit procedures performed in relation to the acquisition of MyUS included:

+- obtaining and reviewing the Sale and Purchase Agreement and the contracts related to the acquisition; - assessing whether management's assumptions in relation to the accounting for the transaction is in accordance with the requirements of IFRS 3; - agreeing the provisional fair values of the assets and liabilities determined by management to the amounts presented in the consolidated financial statements; and. - reviewing the assumptions related to the provisional purchase price allocation, through: - assessing the accuracy of the consideration used in the provisional purchase price allocation; - evaluating, with the involvement of our internal experts, the methodologies and significant inputs used by the Group: - reviewing the identification of intangible assets in accordance with IAS 38 "Intangible Assets"; - assessing, with involvement of our internal experts, the provisional goodwill recognised by management and evaluating whether it is accounted for accordance with in requirements of IFRS 3; and - assessing the disclosure in the consolidated financial statements relating to this matter in line with the requirements of IFRS.